ssha-org/ssha_web/content/conference.md

 **Reservations**

 SSHA has a special group rate of $189  for both single and double occupancy per night plus tax.
-The hotel has set up a special reservation site for the Social Science History Association. **To access the hotel reservation site and make your reservation, please click this link:** <a href="https://book.passkey.com/go/SocialScienceHistory" target="_blank">Hilton Reservations</a>.
+The hotel has set up a special reservation site for the Social Science History Association. **To access the hotel reservation site to make your reservation, please click the following link:** <a href="https://book.passkey.com/go/SocialScienceHistory" target="_blank">Hilton Reservations</a>.

 If you would like to reserve your room before or after the event dates shown, please call the Hilton Reservations Department directly at 1-800-445-8667 and reference group code SSH.
 Group rates cannot be guaranteed after October 15, 2022.